adolui-2002/arunima-dolui-wasserstoff-AiInternTask/README.md

 ### Draft Email Replies:
 - Automatically draft polite and professional email responses based on the email content.

-## System Architecture

-### Components

-#### Database:
-- Stores email data, including sender, recipient, subject, body, and metadata.
-- SQLAlchemy is used for ORM (Object-Relational Mapping).

-#### RAG Integration:
-- The `rag_setup` module is used for Retrieval-Augmented Generation tasks.
-- It retrieves relevant context from a vector store and generates responses using a language model.

-#### Google Calendar API:
-- Used for scheduling meetings and checking time slot availability.

-#### Streamlit:
-- Provides a user-friendly interface for interacting with the assistant.

-#### Web Search Service:
-- Searches the web for additional context or answers to questions.

-### Workflow

-#### Email Fetching:
-- Emails are fetched from a source (e.g., Gmail API) and stored in the database.
-- Each email is assigned a unique ID for processing.

-#### Email Processing:
-- The email body is analyzed using the `rag_setup` module to extract:
-  - Summary or agenda.
-  - Questions asked in the email.
-  - Meeting details (e.g., time, location, attendees).
-- The system determines if a reply is needed or if an action is required.

-#### Meeting Scheduling:
-- If meeting details are found, the system schedules the meeting in Google Calendar.
-- Missing details (e.g., end time) are handled with default values.

-#### Chatbot Interaction:
-- Users can interact with the assistant via a chat interface.
-- The chatbot uses the `chatbot_interaction` function from `rag_setup` to generate responses.

-#### Web Search:
-- If questions are found in the email, the system performs a web search to find answers.

-#### Drafting Replies:
-- If a reply is needed, the system drafts a professional response using the `rag_setup` module.

 ## Major Components